 - Cancer nursing should be a recognised speciality across Europe based on a mutually agreed educational curriculum

-- Education for specialist cancer nurses (across all tumour types and phases of care) should be made available
+- Education for specialist cancer nurses should be made available

 - Enhanced free movement of cancer nurses across Europe should be promoted and facilitated to help address rising demand.

-- Stage 1: a systematic review of the impact of nursing on patient outcomes and experiences drawing on International evidence.
+- Phase 1: a systematic review of the impact of nursing on patient outcomes and experiences drawing on International evidence.

-- Stage 2: data gathering in four contrasting case study sites (countries) in Europe where nursing is at different stages of development.
+- Phase 2: data gathering in four contrasting case study sites (countries) in Europe where nursing is at different stages of development.

-- Stage 3: engaging with the onco-policy community and sharing the findings from phases one and two; looking at how to promote nursing better in different political or health contexts within Europe.
+- Phase 3: engaging with the onco-policy community and sharing the findings from phases one and two; looking at how to promote nursing better in different political or health contexts within Europe.

-This project will involve the EONS board members and all of the four EONS working groups.
-The Research Working Group (RWG) will be chiefly responsible for carrying out the first stage, the systematic review.
+This project involves the EONS board members and all of the four EONS working groups.
+The Research Working Group (RWG) was responsible for carrying out the first stage, the systematic review.

 Protocol for study